MO-RISE/crowsnest-toolbox/README.md

   Prepend a RFC3339 timestamp of nanosecond resolution to each line on stdin
 * **to_csv**
   Processes a crowsnest log file into a set of "topic-specific" csv files
+* **udp_listen**
+  Eavesdrop onto UDP traffic and output to stdout, currently only supports multicast.

 ## Recipes